katre/katre.github.io/beanstalk/index.md

 2. A large diamond (worth 1000 gp)
 3. A letter from Tom's Storm Giant overlord
 4. A [bag of beans](https://a5e.tools/node/830)
+5. The key to the birdcage in the Trophy Room.
+6. A copy of Large Richard's Almanac, useful for planning the planting and harvest if giant-sized vegetables.

-encounters: Tom, Tina, Servants, Mildred
+Encounters: Tom, Tina, Servants, Mildred

 #### Vault

 Locked, only key is around Tom's neck.
+The lock is spelled, if someone tries to force it or pick it, it begins to scream (DC 15 to notice, DC 15 to dispell).

 Where Tom stores his wealth: mostly cloudsilver, also gems and gold.
 Total worth is 10,000 GP.

-encounters: Tom, Mildred
+Encounters: Tom, Mildred

 #### Cellar